Open May Long Weekend to Labour Day, Wednesday to Sunday, 10 a.m. - 5 p.m. Closed Mondays and Tuesdays, except Holiday Mondays.

 Picnic tables and grassy lawns are waiting for you to bring your friends and enjoy an outdoor meal.
 Pack yourself a picnic and enjoy the great outdoors.
 Access to picnic tables is included in admission prices.
-Some pre-packaged snacks and drinks are available in our gift shop.

 A slideshow exploring the history of Victoria Settlement can be viewed in the historic church.

 Special Events bring a new experience and theme to Victoria Settlement!
 Check the Events page for details on this year’s special offerings.